Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: A resampling-based framework for truth-in-advertising

 \subsection{Personalization and interestingness}

-We start by stating the notion of personalization for an online stochastic RL algorithm used throughout this work.
+We start by providing a definition of personalization for an online stochastic RL algorithm used throughout this work.

 \paragraph{Working definition of personalization} Personalization by an online stochastic RL algorithm occurs when the algorithm (1) learns which action(s) in a given state lead to higher subsequent total rewards, and (2) continues to select the better action(s) in that state with higher probability.
+Note that such an assessment of personalization is indeed concerned with cumulative reward maximization.
+In particular, our methodology to follow assesses if the RL algorithm seems to be learning to differentially select actions to maximize rewards, whether such learning is spurious and can be attributed to the stochastic variation for the actions selected by the RL algorithm.

 \paragraph{Simplified notation} To simplify the presentation, we assume binary action space.
-We use $\hat{\Delta}_{t}(s)$ to denote the RL algorithm's forecast of the advantage (or its standardized version) at time $t$, i.e., $\hat{\Delta}_{t}(s)=\Delta_{t}^{\hat{\pi}_t}(s, 1, 0)$ where $\hat\pi_t$ denote the policy learned by the RL algorithm using data till time $t-1$.
-For example, in the case of HeartSteps, this forecast would be given by the difference in posterior mean of rewards in state $s$ for treatment $1$ vs $0$ (see \cref{eq:hts}).
+We use $\hat{\Delta}_{t}(s)$ to denote the RL algorithm's forecast of the advantage (or its standardized version) at time $t$ under policy, i.e., $\hat{\Delta}_{t}(s)$ denotes a forecast of $\Delta_{t}^{\hat{\pi}_t}(s, 1, 0)$ where $\hat\pi_t$ denote the policy learned by the RL algorithm using data till time $t-1$.
+For example, in the case of HeartSteps, this forecast would be given by the difference in posterior mean of rewards in state $s$ for treatment $1$ vs $0$ (see \cref{eq:hts} for the standardized version).
 We use $\mc U = \sbraces{(S_t, A_t, R_t, \hat{\Delta}_{t})}_{t=1}^{T}$ to denote a generic user's trajectory including the advantage forecast functions.
 Given a set of $n$ users, we use $\mc U_i$ to denote the trajectory of user $i$.

 With the notation in place, we are ready to operationalize our working definition for personalization, based on observed data.
 Here we focus on RL algorithms that make use of advantage forecasts.
 Various choices exist to measure why a user trajectory of advantages might indicate personalization and thus be interesting.
 Here we present two ways to capture personalization or equivalently (throughout this work) interestingness, representing the two panels in \cref{fig:interestingUser}.